 Criterion 5: Pricing and Value

 Free tiers vary dramatically.
-Some apps offer genuinely useful free versions (Anki's desktop is completely free; Memly's free tier includes core AI features), while others restrict essential functionality behind paywalls.
-Calculate the cost per hour of study time saved -- even a $10/month subscription pays for itself if it saves you 4+ hours of manual card creation each month.
+Some apps offer genuinely useful free versions (Anki's desktop is completely free; Memly's Trial lets you try AI generation free), while others restrict essential functionality behind paywalls.
+Calculate the cost per hour of study time saved -- even a paid subscription pays for itself if it saves you 4+ hours of manual card creation each month.

 The Science Behind AI Flashcard Apps

 The effectiveness of AI flashcard apps rests on three pillars of cognitive science: the testing effect, spaced repetition, and desirable difficulty.
-Understanding these principles helps you use any AI flashcard app more effectively.
+None of the three was discovered by anyone with software to sell, which is the main reason to trust them.
 For a deep dive into the algorithms, see our article on how AI flashcard apps work.

 The Testing Effect